Per Jonsson: Career

-He also represented Sweden in the World Team Cup on seven occasions between 1985 and 1993.
-With Jonsson as part of the team, Sweden finished 4th in 1985 and 1986, 3rd in 1988 and 1989, 2nd in 1991 and 1992 and 3rd in 1993.
-After both teams had tied on 22 points, Jonsson defeated England's number 1 rider Kelvin Tatum in a runoff for 3rd in the 1988 WTC Final at the Veterans Memorial Stadium in Long Beach, USA, to ensure Sweden's place in the 1989 Final in Bradford.
-Tatum won the start and led Jonsson for 2 laps before the Swede moved underneath to give his team a hard-fought 3rd place.
+In 1988, he had a remarkable season, moving to Bysarna from Getingarna during the 1988 Swedish speedway season, where he won a third consecutive individual Swedish title and won the league with the club.
+Additionally, in Europe he won the Golden Helmet of Pardubice, the Golden Bar and Golden Gala events.
+He qualified for the 1988 World Final at Vojens, Denmark and equalled his 1987 result by finishing in 5th place and won a bronze medal at the 1988 Speedway World Team Cup.

+Following the end of the 1988 season he returned to Getingarna, now known as Stockholm United and won a fifth Swedish league championship.
+Jonsson missed the 1989 British League season, preferring instead to enjoy the joys of fatherhood.
+On th einternational front he finished second with Jimmy Nilsen in 1989 Speedway World Pairs Championship in Leszno, Poland and won a second consecutive bronze medal at the 1989 Speedway World Team Cup.

-Despite riding for Sweden in the World Pairs and Team Cup competitions, Jonsson missed the 1989 British League season, preferring instead to enjoy the joys of fatherhood, though he did ride in Sweden for Elitserien club Stockholm United, winning the Swedish League Championship.
-He came back to international speedway in 1990, qualifying for his third World Final by finishing 2nd in both the Scandinavian and Intercontinental Finals, and then went one better in Bradford becoming Sweden's first Speedway World Champion since Anders Michanek won in 1974.
-Then with his British team the Reading Racers (who included Australian rider Todd Wiltshire who had finished 3rd behind Jonsson in the World Final), Per won both the 1990 British League Championship and the British League Knockout Cup.
+He achieved the ultimate aim of all riders by winning the 1990 World Championship at the Odsal Stadium in Bradford, England, becoming Sweden's first Speedway World Champion since Anders Michanek.
+He made his third World Final by qualifying finishing 2nd in both the Scandinavian and Intercontinental Finals.
+He also returned to Reading Racers, winning both the 1990 British League Championship and the British League Knockout Cup.
 Following this, Jonsson captained the Swedish team on a short tour of Australia in January 1991, the first time since 1971/72 that a Swedish speedway team had toured down under.
-Sweden, whose lineup was Jonsson, Henrik Gustafsson, Jimmy Nilsen, Tony Rickardsson, Conny Ivarsson, Erik Stenlund and Peter Nahlin defeated the Phil Crump captained Aussies (who fielded 14 riders over the series) 3–2 in the five match series with Jonsson topping the averages for both teams with 16.4 per test.
+Sweden, whose lineup was Jonsson, Henrik Gustafsson, Jimmy Nilsen, Tony Rickardsson, Conny Ivarsson, Erik Stenlund and Peter Nahlin defeated the Phil Crump captained Australia (who fielded 14 riders over the series) 3–2 in the five match series with Jonsson topping the averages for both teams with 16.4 per test.
 The Swede's proved a popular draw card in Australia.

-Jonsson failed to place in the 1991 World Final at the Ullevi Stadium in Göteborg, finishing in 9th place while fellow Swede's Tony Rickardsson and Jimmy Nilsen finished in 2nd and 5th respectively.
-His 1992 World Final got off to a bad start in Wrocław, Poland, when he failed to score in his first ride.
+In 1991, he was second again, with Nilsen and Henrik Gustafsson in the 1991 Speedway World Pairs Championship in Poznań, Poland and won the silver medal at the 1991 Speedway World Team Cup.
+Jonsson failed to place in the 1991 World Final at the Ullevi Stadium in Göteborg, finishing in 9th place.

+The elusive World Cup victory continued in 1992, when he won silver again at the 1992 Speedway World Team Cup.
+His 1992 Individual Speedway World Championship got off to a bad start in Wrocław, Poland, when he failed to score in his first ride.
 He then came back to win three of his last four rides to finish in a clear 2nd place behind England's Gary Havelock.
+In the world pairs, he finished third with Gustafsson and Rickardsson in Lonigo, Italy.